Program length: 6 weeks

 - Providing supplemental oxygen to patients

-- Assisting physicians with diagnostic procedures, such as bronchoscopy and pulmonary exercise stress testing
+- Assisting physicians with diagnostic procedures

 As part of these procedures, respiratory therapists educate the patients and their families regarding therapy.